Tattoo FAQs

 Is my deposit refundable?

 The tattoo deposit is not refundable, and will be kept by the artist working on your custom piece in the case of cancellation or no-show.
 Your shop deposit pays for the artists time, and secures your spot with the artist.
 Each artists spends ample time drawing, preparing, and customizing your fine art tattoo, and this deposit secures that time.
-The deposit does come out of the price of the tattoo during your final session.

 Safety